When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 Dressmaker’s carbon is what the professionals use.
 And typically, it a mail-order item.

-It is not that dinky crap (aka Dritz Tracing Paper) you buy at most local fabric stores.
+It is not that dinky crap (aka Dritz Wax-Free Tracing Paper) you buy at most local fabric stores.
+However, since this tracing paper is wax-free, the marks can be easily brushed away and are unlikely to become one with your fabric when pressed!

-The stuff you buy online is the real deal.
+The stuff you buy online is the real deal — the paper that is nicely pigmented.
 The sheets are (26″x39″) so that it is easy for you to transfer markings from a full-size pattern without having to move a dinky little piece of carbon paper around and around and around.

 You can get real dressmaker’s carbon at Oliver + S.